 If the inerrancy of the KJV hinges even partially on others getting their guesses right, then it rests on a shaky foundation.
-The Bible does not teach the inerrancy of translations, so we are not under obligation to resort to faith to believe it.
+The Bible does not teach the inerrancy of translations when not carried out under the inspiration of the Holy Spirit as took place when the original were composed, so we are not under obligation to resort to faith to believe anything different.

 This is true of all of the gnat strainers in the Cult, who worry about “ye” should have been “he,” or “he” should have been “she”… (Ruckman, Peter.
 The Scholarship Only Controversy. p.
 363)